BrakInBadjas/-POCSz/userstories.md

 As a doctor I want to get into all the rooms
 -    Test with door to which doctor has access 		        (pass)

+As a user I want visual or audible feedback when my card has been scanned
+-   Test with a key for the scanner and hear a noise or see a light (pass)
+-   Test with a key and gain no feedback (fail)

+As a user I want visual or audible feedback regarding my authorization status
+-   Test on an door and hear or see something (pass)
+-   Test on an unauthorized door and hear or see nothing (fail)

 As a system administrator I don’t want old ‘cards’ to be able to enter the rooms
 -    Test with door with a card that belongs to an old client/staff member (door should stay closed) 	                       (pass)
 -    Test with door with a card that belongs to a current client/staff member on a door he/she has access to (door should open) (fail)